Tayhm/LRKDetect/README.md

 There are other malicious things rootkits might do like hiding open ports, which will not be detected.

+I tested it against Diamorphine, which hid itself and one process, and it was able to detect both.

 ## Running the script

 First, clone the repository.
 Second: